IDSIA/sacred/docs/observers.rst

   * optionally: ``username`` for proxy.
   * optionally: ``password`` for proxy.

-The observer is then added to the experment like this:
+The observer is then added to the experiment like this:

 .. code-block:: python